Duma (2005 film): Release

-Theatrical

 Duma had tested badly and Warner Bros. planned to not release this film in the United States theatrically, but Scott Foundas wrote a rave review for the film in Variety and it led Warner Bros to reconsider.
-Warner Bros. finally gave Duma a limited theatrical release in the US.
+Warner Bros. finally gave Duma an official limited theatrical release in the US after producer John Wells agreed to pay part of the US marketing cost.

+Duma was released on DVD on May 16, 2006, by Warner Home Video.

 Reception

 Critical response

-Duma went on receiving very positive reviews from critics; the review aggregator Rotten Tomatoes reported that 93% of critics gave the film positive reviews, based on 61 reviews; Metacritic reported the film had an average score of 82 out of 100, based on 21 reviews.
+Duma went on receiving very positive reviews from critics; the review aggregator Rotten Tomatoes reported that 95% of critics gave the film positive reviews, based on 61 reviews; Metacritic reported the film had an average score of 82 out of 100, based on 21 reviews.

 Box office

-The film made $870,067 at the North American box office and $124,723 in other territories, making its worldwide box office total $994,790, making it a failure at the box office.
+The film made $870,067 at the North American box office and $124,723 in other territories, making its worldwide box office total $994,790.